 This Grade 5 walk is for serious hikers only.
 Park at the Homestead Creek campground car park and start your journey from there.
 On your way into the park, stop by the (unmanned) visitor centre to get some key information and use the facilities before getting underway.

-High mountain action at altitude provides an experience unlike any other in Australia
+In a nutshell: High mountain action at altitude provides an experience unlike any other in Australia.

 When it comes to the best hikes and walks in NSW, it's hard to find one that can offer the same thrills as the Mount Kosciuszko Summit Walk.
 While the distance can be intimidating, the 18.6km return effort features a well-maintained track, earning it a very manageable Grade 3 difficulty rating.

 For your hard work, you'll be treated to views of some of the country’s tallest peaks, fields of wildflowers in spring and icy cold glacial lakes.
 Of course, this trek wouldn't live up to its name if you didn't have a chance to head up to the very top.
 While much of the hike is shared between walkers and bikers, the two-wheelers aren't allowed on the final 1,400 metres to the summit of Mount Kosciuszko.
 Breathing in the thin air on a crisp day as you stand on the highest point of Australia is an experience you won't soon forget.

 As you can imagine with a walk that takes place at such high altitude, the winter months can mean snowy conditions.
 While the route isn't closed, it's recommended that you don't try to conquer it after snowfall unless you're an experienced snowshoer or otherwise well-versed in such hiking conditions.

 The walk starts at Charlotte Pass inside Kosciuszko National Park.
 There's some parking near there, but it can be limited, so you might want to look in to shuttle or bus services if possible.